Assassination of Anwar Sadat: Assassination

 On 6 October 1981, a victory parade was held in Cairo to commemorate the eighth anniversary of Egypt's crossing of the Suez Canal during the Yom Kippur War.
 Sadat was protected by four layers of security and eight bodyguards, and the army parade should have been safe due to ammunition-seizure rules.
 As Egyptian Air Force Mirage jets flew overhead, distracting the crowd, Egyptian Army soldiers and troop trucks towing artillery paraded by.
-One truck contained the assassination squad, led by Lieutenant Khalid Islambouli.
-As it passed the tribune, Islambouli forced the driver at gunpoint to stop.
-From there, the assassins dismounted and Islambouli approached Sadat with three hand grenades concealed under his helmet.
-Sadat stood to receive his salute; Anwar's nephew Talaat El Sadat later said, "The president thought the killers were part of the show when they approached the stands firing, so he stood saluting them", whereupon Islambouli threw all his grenades at Sadat, only one of which exploded (but fell short), and additional assassins exited the truck, firing into the stands until they had exhausted their ammunition, and then attempted to flee.
+One truck contained the assassination squad, led by Lieutenant Al-Islambuli.
+As it passed the tribune, Al-Islambuli forced the driver at gunpoint to stop.
+From there, the assassins dismounted and Al-Islambuli approached Sadat with three hand grenades concealed under his helmet.
+Sadat stood to receive his salute; Anwar's nephew Talaat El Sadat later said, "The president thought the killers were part of the show when they approached the stands firing, so he stood saluting them", whereupon Al-Islambuli threw all his grenades at Sadat, only one of which exploded (but fell short), and additional assassins exited the truck, firing into the stands until they had exhausted their ammunition, and then attempted to flee.
 After Sadat was hit and fell to the ground, people threw chairs around him to shield him from the hail of bullets.